 After six decades spent hunched over the stove, even legend Jacques Pepin finds time to cook at PBFW and he meets and greets the crowds in the most humble manner.

-"The concept of a professional chef being a celebrity didn't exist for majority of my dad's career,"
+"The concept of a professional chef being a celebrity didn't exist for majority of my dad's career," said his daughter Claudine Pepin, who travels with her famous father to Pebble Beach each year.

 It's a busy in-and-out weekend for the father-daughter pair, but she said she always finds time to take a walk on the beach with her dad.